ravendb/docs/version_3/docs/client-api/commands/indexes/put.dotnet.markdown

 **Parameters**

+name
+:   Type: string
-- name - name of an index
+Name of an index

+indexDef
+:   Type: IndexDefinition
-- indexDef - definition of an index
+Definition of an index

+overwrite
+:   Type: bool
-- overwrite - indicates if index can be overwritten (if 'false' then exception will be thrown if index exists)
+Indicates if index can be overwritten (if 'false' then exception will be thrown if index exists)

 {CODE indexdefinition@Common.cs /}

 **Return Value**

-This methods returns a index **name** as a result.
+Type: string
+Index **name**.

 ### Example